pierre-haessig/convex-storage-loss/Literature_review.md

   "Component sizing of a plug-in hybrid electric powertrain via convex optimization".
 Journal of Mechatronics, 2012.

+### Murgovski 2012 Mech [HIGHLY RELEVANT]

+“Component sizing of a plug-in hybrid electric powertrain via convex optimization”

+Base work of (Murgovski 2012 ECoSM).

+Introduces the battery model convexification **for the first time**.

+Content:
+- Objective: HEV sizing
+  - first with Dynamic Programming (nonlinear model allowed)
+  - then convex optim introduced as challenger
+- starts with i,v,SoC battery model (§4.4)
+- then convexified, with constant OCV hypothesis (§7.1)
+- yields a _quadratic-in-P_ model
+  - (in fact $P^2/capacity$ since it's a sizing problem, so the _quadratic over linear_ function is already there!)
+- relaxation is clearly explained as being relaxation of losses ($P_{loss} >= ...$, cf. unnumbered equation which reformulated 28a),
+  - "no wasted energy" argument used to explain it will be tight at the optimum
+- same relaxation also applied to other elements of the powertrain
+- CVX used to formulate the problem

 ### Wu 2017 JoPS

 “Optimal integration of a hybrid solar-battery power source into smart home nanogrid with plug-in electric vehicle”